 In addition, the economic impacts of health emergencies are highly pronounced and will be a residual effect of COVID-19 for the foreseeable future.
 While the long-term implications of different states’ economic measures are yet to be evaluated, it is evident that people’s livelihoods require protection during these times and that the financial burden of an emergency response should be borne by a government, not its people.

 Given these parallels, it is imperative that health responders learn the lessons from the Kivu Ebola crisis.
 Chief among them is the importance of trust-building, cooperation and inclusion within local systems.
-These are not only vital lessons for responding to today’s pandemic; they could help improve our local and global resilience against future emergencies too.
+These are not only vital lessons for responding to today’s pandemics and outbreaks; they could help improve our local and global resilience against future emergencies too.

 International Alert, along with consortium partners Mercy Corps, Oxfam, CARE International and the Collectif des radios et télévisions communautaires du Nord-Kivu (CORACOM) implemented the project entitled ‘Lutter Contre Ebola via des Communautés Redynamisées’ (LEVER) between November 2019 and October 2020, in technical partnership with Viamo and Domagi, and with funding from USAID/OFDA.